Julius Henry, Duke of Saxe-Lauenburg: Before regency

-Born at Wolfenbüttel, he was a son of Duke Francis II and his second wife Maria (1566–1626), daughter of Duke Julius of Brunswick and Lunenburg (Wolfenbüttel).
-Julius Henry studied at the University of Tübingen and entered into the service of King Gustavus Adolphus of Sweden afterwards.
-In expectation of becoming appointed Prince-Bishop of Osnabrück he converted to Roman Catholicism as a young man.
+Born at Wolfenbüttel, he was a son of Duke Francis II and his second wife Maria, daughter of Duke Julius of Brunswick and Lunenburg (Wolfenbüttel).
+Julius Henry studied at the University of Tübingen and later entered into the service of King Gustavus Adolphus of Sweden.
+Expecting an appointment to the Prince-Bishopric of Osnabrück, he converted to Roman Catholicism as a young man.

-In imperial service Julius Henry commanded a regiment in the Uskok War against the Republic of Venice in 1617, later a regiment in Hungary.
+In imperial service, Julius Henry commanded a regiment in the Uskok War against the Republic of Venice in 1617, and afterwards he led a regiment in Hungary.
 Julius Henry fought in the Battle of the White Mountain.
-As chamberlain of Emperor Ferdinands II the latter sent him as envoy to King Christian IV of Denmark and Norway.
-In 1619 Julius Henry, a certain Count of Altheim, and Charles Gonzaga founded the Order of the Conception (Ordine della Concezione), papally confirmed in 1624.
+As chamberlain of Emperor Ferdinand II, he was sent as an envoy to King Christian IV of Denmark and Norway.
+In 1619, Julius Henry, a certain Count of Altheim, and Charles Gonzaga founded the Order of the Conception (Ordine della Concezione), papally confirmed in 1624.

-In 1623 the emperor conveyanced the lordship in Schlackenwerth (today Ostrov), which he had deprived from the Schlick family disgraced after participating in the insurgency defeated at the White Mountain, to Julius Henry.
-He prompted the construction of the "White Palace" (Weißes Schloss / Bílý zámek) next to the old palace of the Schlicks.
+In 1623, the emperor transferred the lordship in Schlackenwerth (today Ostrov), which he had deprived from the Schlick family disgraced after participating in the insurgency defeated at the White Mountain, to Julius Henry.
+He commissioned the construction of the "White Palace" (Weißes Schloss / Bílý zámek) next to the old palace of the Schlicks.
 Julius Henry made the White Palace his domicile.

-In 1629 Julius Henry was given supreme command over the imperial troops in Poland and in this function he negotiated a peace with John George I, Elector of Saxony in 1632, after the latter had refused to join a Lutheran wart coalition under Gustavus Adolphus.
+In 1629 Julius Henry was given supreme command over the imperial troops in Poland and in this position he negotiated a peace with John George I, Elector of Saxony in 1632, after the latter had refused to join a Lutheran war coalition under Gustavus Adolphus.
 Julius Henry was considered a confidant and close friend of Albrecht von Wallenstein.
-Thus Julius Henry was suspected to be involved in Wallenstein's assaults against the emperor.
-After Ferdinand had successfully instigated Wallenstein's murder the latter's friends were arrested including Julius Henry and incarcerated in Vienna.
+Thus Julius Henry was a suspected accomplice in Wallenstein's assaults against the emperor.
+After Ferdinand had successfully instigated Wallenstein's murder, the suspects were arrested, including Julius Henry and incarcerated in Vienna.

-Julius Henry successfully denied the competence of the imperial juridical commission which inquired against him, insisting on his status of immediate prince of the empire only to be judged by a college of his like.
+Julius Henry successfully denied the competence of the imperial judicial commission which inquired against him, insisting on his status of immediate prince of the empire only to be judged by a college of his like.
 After the Peace of Prague in 1635 Ferdinand II released Julius Henry from imprisonment.
 After the accession of Emperor Ferdinand III in 1637 Julius Henry was again envoyed in several diplomatic missions.